pendulum-chain/pendulum-squids/README.md

 # 4. Start the processor
 # For amplitude you would use
+sqd process:pendulum
+# For amplitude you would use
 sqd process:amplitude
 # For foucoco you would use
 sqd process:foucoco